matzolla/11th_place_solution_economic_wealth_index_prediction/README.md

 Using data from 18 different countries collected at different times, you must correctly predict the cluster-level estimated wealth measures found from surveys in 7 different countries not covered in the training data.
-A successful model could be useful for filling in the gaps between  more expensive surveys.This model was able to place number 3 on the AIMS data science hackathon.
+A successful model could be useful for filling in the gaps between  more expensive surveys.This model was able to place number 3 on the AIMS data science hackathon

 ```